microagi/.github/profile/README.md

 ## Contact

-For more information, send an email to [contact@microagi.dev](mailto:contact@microagi.dev).
+Email us at [contact@microagi.dev](mailto:contact@microagi.dev).
 For bug reports, requests and testing feedback please open a Github issue in the respective respotiroy.

 ## License